kevinxin90/smartapi-kg.js/README.md

   </a>
 </p>

-> create a knowledge graph based on SmartAPI Specifications
+> Generate a meta knowledge graph of how biomedical concepts are connected based on SmartAPI Specifications with built-in filtering capabilities

 ### 🏠 [Homepage](https://github.com/kevinxin90/smartapi-kg.js#readme)